codeclimate/codeclimate-rubocop/config/contents/lint/else_layout.md

-This cop checks for odd else block layout - like having an expression on the same line as the else keyword, which is usually a mistake.
+This cop checks for odd `else` block layout - like having an expression on the same line as the `else` keyword, which is usually a mistake.

+Its auto-correction tweaks layout to keep the syntax.
+So, this auto-correction is compatible correction for bad case syntax, but if your code makes a mistake with `elsif` and `else`, you will have to correct it manually.

 ### Example: